FarmDyn/documentation/README.md

 The file names will be relative to the `docs` folder.

-As you see, the following contents of the `mkdocs.yml` file
+See the following contents of the `mkdocs.yml` file for working examples of relative paths:
 ```yml
 pages:
     - FarmDyn: index.md